About

 Silver.dev

-Two years later, Gabriel published the founding engineer job position at his own company, Silver.dev.
-This is my opportunity, I thought, despite I didn't meet the requirements (not even the working hours, since I was still attending school in the mornings).
+Around two years later, in February 2025, Gabriel published the founding engineer job position at his company, Silver.dev.
+This is my opportunity, I thought, although I didn't meet the requirements (not even the working hours, since I was still attending school in the mornings).
 But I applied, anyway.
-A few days later, in February, while hanging out with some friends, I received an email calling me to the live coding interview.
+A few days later, while hanging out with some friends, I received an email inviting me to the live coding interview.
 That alone was very surprising, given my poor experience for the role.
 But apart from that, the email detailed the problems I had to solve, something that looked strange to me (what's the point of the interview then?
 Everyone will pass it!, I used to think).
 Ignoring my confusion, I just practiced those problems until I could solve them in time.

-The interview day arrived and, indeed, I had to solve the problems I had practiced.
+The interview day arrived, and, indeed, I had to solve the problems I had practiced.
 Only one of the two, actually, so I solved the problem in half of the available time.
 To my great surprise, that was record time, so Gabriel was fascinated and hired me as an intern.
 I'd later discover that it was my answer to "Why are you interested in this position?" that attracted his attention in the first place, and that I had practiced way more than usual for the interview.
-And no: not everyone (not even the majority of people) passes the interview even if you detail the problems in the email.

 So, I got in as a software engineer intern.
 In the mornings, I still attended secondary school; in the afternoons, I worked at Silver.
-During my time there, I learned TypeScript & NextJS and, moreover, how to work as part of a team, rather than just on my own.
-Besides, I realized what the other side of the interviews look like and how common it is not to practice for the interviews.
+I've learned TypeScript & NextJS, product engineering, and how to work as part of a team rather than just on my own.
+Besides, I've realized what the other side of the interviews looks like.

 Hackathons